Isaiah 2 – Hope and Fear

 Therefore do not forgive them.

 a.
-They are filled with eastern ways… they are soothsayers like the Philistines… they are pleased with the children of foreigners: Judah had allowed the false gods of foreigners to captivate their attention.
+They are filled with eastern ways…they are soothsayers like the Philistines…they are pleased with the children of foreigners: Judah had allowed the false gods of foreigners to capture their attention.

 i.
 This was not an anti-immigrant statement.
 God is not against the cultures and customs of other peoples, except where those customs and cultures honor and worship false gods.
 Perhaps in the name of “diversity,” the leaders and people of Judah were allowing the worship of false gods.

 i.
 This was not an anti-wealth statement.
 God is not against wealth and riches and may choose to bless some with significant resources.
-This is a rebuke of the love of riches, and any trust in wealth.
+This is a rebuke to those who love riches and trust in wealth.

 c.
 Their land is also full of idols: Judah had allowed idols to captivate their attention.
 Because everyone has an innate tendency to worship themselves (the work of their own hands, that which their own fingers have made), we are tempted to worship what we have made and accomplished instead of worshipping the One who made us.

 i.
 This was not an anti-work statement.
-God wants us to work hard, and show forth the work of our own hands, and to see the accomplishments that our own fingers have made.
-This is a rebuke of the worship of what we have made and what we have done.
+God wants us to work hard, and be pleased with the work of our own hands, and to see the accomplishments that our own fingers have made.
+This is a rebuke against those who worship what they have made and what they have done.

 d.
 People bow down, and each man humbles himself: There was plenty of worship (bow down) in Judah, and plenty of people humbling themselves.
 They were simply worshipping the wrong things and humbling themselves before the wrong things!

 ii.
 The application is sobering: Therefore do not forgive them.
 Their worship of foreign gods, of riches, and of idols was sincere.
 It may have been ennobling or helpful to society.
-But it rejected the LORD God and was therefore unforgivable.
+But it was a rejection of the Lord God and was therefore unforgivable.

 3. (10-22) A description of the Day of Judgment.